5 authoring tool examples to help you make the best choice

-Choosing a content authoring tool may not feel like an easy process.
+Check out our top 5 examples of authoring tools and find the right fit for you.
+Choosing content authoring tools may not feel like an easy process, particularly with an authoring software available for many different requirements.
 With so many factors playing their part, you can find yourself juggling between several different software choices.
-So, how do you find the right tool for you and your team now, and a few years down the line?
-We’ve put together some elearning authoring tool examples to help you make the best choice.
+So, how do you find the best elearning authoring tool for you and your team now, and a few years down the line?
+We’ve put together a list of candidates to help you make a choice.

 - Do I need SCORM output, xAPI and/or online releases?